len23/hello-world/README.md

 # hello-world
 This is my first git

-Hey, I'm student of computer science, and I'm really enjoy strating in GitHub.
+Hey, I'm student of computer science, and I'm really enjoy strating on GitHub.